 The vaults were first opened during the 18th Century when Edinburgh was in a period of unprecedented growth.

-The vaults were initially intended to house taverns and cobblers and other above-board but ironically underground businesses.
-However, things began to go awry around 1795 when flooding led to a mass exodus and the Vaults fell into a state of abandonment.
+The vaults were initially intended to house taverns, cobblers, and other above-board but ironically underground businesses.
+However, things began to go awry around 1795 when flooding led to a mass exodus, and the Vaults fell into a state of abandonment.

-Many of the city’s poor were forced to take up residence in the vaults and it has been reported that notorious serial killers Burke and Hare would visit one part of the vaults to find their victims and use another part of the vaults to store their bodies.
+Many of the city’s poor were forced to take up residence in the vaults, and it has been reported that notorious serial killers Burke and Hare would visit one part of the vaults to find their victims and use another part of the vaults to store their bodies.

-An investigation of the wiring turned up no logical explanation for the repeated rejection of light, and the general consensus among the paranormal community is that it was caused by the same spirit which has been known to push and pull anybody who dares to venture into its part of the vault.
+An investigation of the wiring turned up no logical explanation for the repeated rejection of light.
+The consensus among the paranormal community is that it was caused by the same spirit known to push and pull anybody who dares to venture into its part of the vault.

 Mary King’s Close is a labyrinth of underground streets and dwellings beneath the Royal Mile in Edinburgh, Scotland.
 The city’s poorest and most nefarious characters lived and worked here until the early 1900s when it was sealed shut.